aserg-ufmg/RefDiff/README.md

 }
 ```

-You can also mine recatorings from the commit history:
+You can also mine refactorings from the commit history:

 ```java
 // You can also mine refactoring from the commit history.
 In this example we navigate